Opportunities for Undergraduate Research

 You will find information on several programs that involve undergraduate research: Canada Summer Jobs program, Federal Student Work Experience Program (FSWEP).

 (E) Communications Security Establishment (CSE) is one of Government of Canada’s key security and intelligence organizations.
-Opportunities for students can be found here.
+Opportunities for students can be found on the Opportunities for students webpage.

 (F) Other opportunities.
 From time-to-time, we receive information about additional events.
 We will post links to this information below.